Undergraduate Course Catalog 2014-2015

 These program options include a major appropriate for the licensure being sought, in addition to the following core professional courses or their equivalent: EDUC 500, Exploring Teaching; EDUC 700, Educational Structure and Change; EDUC 701, Human Development and Learning: Educational Psychology; EDUC 703, Alternative Teaching Models; EDUC 705, Alternative Perspectives on the Nature of Education; EDUC 751, Educating the Exceptional Learner; and EDUC 694, Supervised Student Teaching.

-For admission to supervised student teaching, a minimum 3.0 grade-point average in the major and a minimum 2.8 cumulative grade-point average at the time of application to student teaching are required.
+For admission to supervised student teaching, a minimum 2.8 cumulative grade-point average at the time of application to student teaching are required.
 Students in music, mathematics, and physical education need to apply by March 1st of the junior year and October 15th of the senior year for spring semester to the Department of Education for student teaching.
 An unofficial transcript and a current résumé must accompany the application.
 Return applications to the Department of Education Office, 203 Morrill Hall.

 Students also may become licensed for K-3 (early childhood licensure) by completing the master’s degree program in early childhood education.